PseudoDevs/IamGhost/FATAL6.md

-Last updated: 2024-04-02 11:24:16
+Last updated: 2024-04-02 11:26:20
-Random Quote: The smallest act of kindness is worth more than the grandest intention. - Oscar Wilde
+Random Quote: We aim above the mark to hit the mark. - Ralph Waldo Emerson